luojunyuan/MiniForms/README.md

 The goal of MiniForms is to provide a simplified API for creating Win32 windows in C# while staying in sync with the upstream WinForms repository.

+And of course you can aot publish it.

 - **Target Framework**: .NET 9
 - **DLL Size**: ~50 KB